molgenis/Imputation/README.md

 During this step, the haplotype structure of the data is determined.

-Tools used by the LiftOver step:
+Tools used by the Phasing step:

-* SHAPIT, v2.r837-static
+* SHAPEIT, v2.r837-static

 ### Step 3, GenotypeHarmonizer